pangenome/odgi/docs/rst/tutorials/extract_selected_loci.rst

 Pangenome graphs model the full set of genomic elements in a gives species or clade.
 Nevertheless, downstream analyses may require focusing on specific pangenomic regions. ``odgi`` allows to extract `loci` of interest from the pangenome graph, resulting in sub-graphs of the full pangenome graph.
-Is demonstrated that one can work with such sub-graphs as easily as handling the full ones.
+It is demonstrated that one can work with such sub-graphs as easily as handling the full ones.

 =====